-8.56 move
+9.61 move

 This keyword is used to move nodes or points which are stored in a set.
-Related entities will be moved as well.
+Related entities will be moved as well (Warning: results are not affected by this command, they are unchanged).
 For example to move a line it is necessary to include their points in a set (see comp).
 Several transformations are available:

-For example scal will scale the entities of the set, the scaling factors fx, fy, fz can be chosen independently and a reference point can be used, move all tra 10 20 30 rot will move it around the axis defined by the points p1 and p2 (or the axis x,y,z) by alfa degrees, move all rot p0 px 20.
+For example scal will scale the entities of the set, the scaling factors fx, fy, fz can be chosen independently and a reference point can be used, move part scal 2 move part scal 1 1 2 move part scal 2 P0 move part scal 1 1 2 P0 tra will move it away by the vector dx, dy, dz, move all tra $10\ 20\ 30$ rot will move it around the axis defined by the points p1 and p2 (or the axis x,y,z) by alfa degrees, move all rot p0 px 20.